jci-jnewell/facilityui-protractor/README.md

    > protractor App/configuration.js
    ```

-## Test Suite: Login
+#### Test Suite: Login
 The Login test suite demonstrates a set of tests that use the raw selenium webdriver api.
-This is used because protractor is specifically tailored to Angular development and requires angular to be defined on the page.
-Since the Login page does not include any angular apps, the raw selenium spi must be used to test it.
+This is used because protractor is specifically tailored to AngularJS development and requires _angular_ to be defined on the page.
+Since the Login page does not include any angular apps, the raw selenium api must be used to test it.

-## Test Suite: App
+#### Test Suite: App
 The login test suite demonstrates a set of tests that validate overall application functionality.
 The configuration for the suite includes an `onPrepare` function to manage user login as part of the test session.
 By default, all tests will login and navigate to #/ on the application.

-## Environment Configuration
+#### Environment Configuration
 By default, the tests will be run against http://localhost/MetasysFacility.Application.
 You can optionally set the environment variables __TEST_HTTP_HOST__ and __TEST_HTTP_ROOT__ to modify the base URL for the test.
 These are used in the format `http://{TEST_HTTP_HOST}/{TEST_HTTP_ROOT}`.

-To hit a different server with a production installation at http://10.x.x.x/ui you could use:
+To hit a different server with a production installation at http://10.x.x.x/ui use:
    ```
    > set TEST_HTTP_HOST=10.x.x.x
    > set TEST_HTTP_ROOT=ui